Menu

 Remember that the journey to get or stay at a healthy fertility-supporting weight does not happen overnight.
 There will be ups and downs along the way.
 The key is to practice self-compassion, stick to small manageable goals that build healthy habits over time, and be patient with yourself.
 Over a period of months, the small changes start to add up to big results.
 Even losing 5-10 percent of your body weight or increasing exercise capacity gradually can boost hormones, ovulation and conception chances.

 Focus on overall wellbeing rather than just numbers on the scale.
 Track measurements, energy levels, sleep quality, menstrual cycle regularity and other non-scale victories as markers of success too.
 Numbers fluctuate daily but consistency with healthy habits leads to better health outcomes.
 Celebrate all progress made, no matter how small.
-Stay motivated by keeping your “why” front and center – whether that be visualizing holding your future baby or recalling why you embarked on this lifestyle change journey to begin with.
+Stay motivated by keeping your “why” front and center – whether that be visualising holding your future baby or recalling why you embarked on this lifestyle change journey to begin with.

 When it comes to fertility and conception, maintaining a healthy body weight matters.
 But so does managing stress, getting quality sleep, avoiding toxins, and more.
 Try not to get too fixated solely on weight.
 Find support and be patient on the path toward improved health for you and your future family.
 Consistency with self-care yields the greatest rewards when trying to conceive.
 You’ve got this!